- Introduction

 .

 These are the FaLang 'buttons' to initiate making the equivalent French and German corresponding menu items.
-The Status of the 'buttons' is explained below.
-Basically, the red 'bar' at the top and the red 'dot' at bottom right indicate that no translation of this menu item has been made.
+As noted earlier, the red 'bar' at the top and the red 'dot' at bottom right indicate that no translation of this menu item has been made.

 Button each time after you have added all the translations for each menu item